-5.6 TERRESTRIAL INSECT SURVEYS
+5.7 TERRESTRIAL INSECT SURVEYS

 In 2017, twenty-four (24) butterfly and sixteen (16) dragonfly species were observed within the Subject Property over the two survey dates however, minimal natural habitat was observed.
 Most species observed were ranked S5 (very common and secure in Ontario) or S4 (common and apparently secure in Ontario).
-One butterfly species, monarch (Danaus plexippus), is ranked S2N (imperiled in Ontario) and is listed as special concern federally and provincially.
+One butterfly species, giant swallowtail (Papilio cresphontes), is listed as S3, and monarch (Danaus plexippus), is ranked S2N (imperiled in Ontario) and is listed as special concern federally and provincially.

-5.7 INCIDENTAL WILDLIFE OBSERVATIONS
+5.8 INCIDENTAL WILDLIFE OBSERVATIONS